 On occasion, the Compensation Committee meets with our President and Chief Executive Officer and/or our other executive officers and our Vice President of Human Resources to obtain information and recommendations with respect to our executive compensation program, policies, and practices, as well as the compensation arrangements of our executive officers.
-In 2015, the Compensation Committee met with Dr. Müller, our CEO, who made recommendations to the Compensation Committee on the base salary, target annual cash incentive award opportunities, and long-term incentive compensation for our executive officers, including the NEOs (except with respect to his own compensation).
-In formulating these recommendations, our CEO used, among other things, competitive market data.
+In 2016, the Compensation Committee met with Dr. Müller, our CEO, who made recommendations to the Compensation Committee on the base salary, target annual cash incentive award opportunities, and long-term incentive compensation for our executive officers, including the NEOs (except with respect to his own compensation).
+In formulating these recommendations, our CEO used, among other things, competitive market data, internal equity analysis and individual performance factors.
 The Compensation Committee considers, but is not bound by and does not always accept, these recommendations with respect to executive compensation.
 In recent years, the Compensation Committee has changed several of our CEO's compensation proposals and periodically seeks input from its compensation consultant or data from other independent sources prior to making its decisions.

-In 2015, our CEO attended some of the Compensation Committee's meetings, but the Compensation Committee also held regular executive sessions not attended by any members of management or non-independent members of our Board of Directors.
-The Compensation Committee discussed our CEO's compensation package with him, but made its decisions with respect to his compensation without him present.
+In 2016, our CEO attended some of the Compensation Committee's meetings, but the Compensation Committee also held regular executive sessions not attended by any members of management or non-independent members of our Board of Directors.
+The Compensation Committee held discussions and made its decisions with respect to the CEO's compensation without him present.